Calliandra calothyrsus

 Calliandra calothyrsus is a small leguminous tree or large shrub in the family Fabaceae.
 It is native to the tropics of Central America where its typical habitat is wet tropical forests or seasonally dry forests with a dry season of four to seven months, when it may become deciduous.
 This tree grows to about 6 m and has pinnate compound leaves and flowers with a boss of prominent reddish-purple stamens.
-It is not very drought-tolerant and the above-ground parts are short-lived but the roots regularly resprout.
+It is not very drought-tolerant, and the above-ground parts can be short-lived in case of severe drought lasting many months, but the roots regularly resprout.

 It is a multipurpose legume tree that can improve the soil by fixing nitrogen from the atmosphere.
 It is easily grown from seed; growth is slow at first but speeds up after the first year.
-It is used for reforestation, provides soil stabilisation on sloping sites, and provides useful high quality fodder for livestock.
+It is used for reforestation, provides soil stabilisation on sloping sites, and provides useful high-quality fodder for livestock.
 It can be regularly coppiced to provide firewood.
-Because of these features, it has been planted in other parts of the tropics, but care has to be taken that it does not become an invasive species.
+Because of these features, it has been planted in other parts of the tropics, but care may have to be taken so that it does not become an invasive species.
+However, it is not having many features of typical invasive trees and naturally grows in disturbed areas, not maturing forests.

 Basic information

 Calliandra calothyrsus is a small tree or a large shrub.
 It is usually 4–6 m high but might reach a height of 12 m under favourable conditions.
 The stems are quite small with a maximum base diameter of about 30 cm, the bark is blackish-brown.
 The canopy is dense with alternate, petiolate, bipinnately compound leaves of 10–28 cm lengths, which are folding together at night.
 Calliandra calothyrsus has both superficial and deep-growing roots.
-While the above-ground parts are only short lived, the roots are able to sprout up to 20 years.
+While the above-ground parts are only short-lived, the roots are able to sprout for up to 20 years.

 The flowers are subterminal inflorescences with numerous long, hair-like purple or red stamens.
 Flowering starts 3–6 months after planting.
 The fruits consist of pods (8–11 cm long and 12 mm wide) that contain 3-15 seeds.
 Seeds mature 2 months after pollination and can be planted immediately as they have no dormancy period.